dev-o-los/xlerate/readme2.md

 # BoxDecoration

-The fifth most useful feature of `simple_sizer` is BoxDecoration by method chaning.
+The fifth most useful feature of `simple_sizer` is BoxDecoration by using `Decorate` class.

 ```dart
   Container(